Pur1st2EpicONE/WBTECH-Level-1/L1.12/README.md

 ## L1.12

-This Go snippet demonstrates extracting the unique elements from a slice, effectively converting it into a set.

-The program defines a generic function, makeSet, which accepts a slice of any comparable type.

-It iterates over the input slice and stores each element in a map to eliminate duplicates.
+This Go snippet demonstrates two approaches for extracting the unique elements from a slice, effectively converting it into a set.
+The program defines generic functions that accept slices of any comparable type.
+Both approaches iterate over the input slice and use maps to eliminate duplicates by storing each element as a map key, then collecting the unique keys into a new slice.

-Then it collects all map keys into a new slice, which is returned as the set of unique elements.
+The first approach uses two passes through the data - first populating the map with all elements, then extracting the map keys into a result slice.
+This method is efficient but returns elements in random order based on map iteration.

+The second approach uses a single pass, checking the map during iteration and immediately appending new elements to the result slice.
+This preserves the original order of first occurrence while still leveraging the map for duplicate detection, providing more predictable output at the cost of some performance.